julia-actions/julia-version/README.md

 Note we are purposefully not supporting the SemVer prerelease syntax at this time as we want to have prerelease support per-version specifier and have need to work through some details.

-## Permissions

-No [job permissions] are required to run this action.
-However, since `actions/checkout` is commonly used with this action to support the `min` version alias the `contents: read` permission is commonly granted.

 [job permissions]:
   https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs